 When does the IoT Platform detect that my thing is disconnected?

-- When a directly connected thing disconnects (TR50 stop), a packet is sent indicating the disconnect and the connection loss is immediately known.
+- When a connected thing disconnects (TR50 stop), a packet is sent indicating the disconnect and the connection loss is immediately known.

-- When a directly connected thing disconnects because of a network event, a FIN or RST packet is received and the connection loss is immediately known.
+- When a connected thing disconnects because of a network event, a FIN or RST packet is received and the connection loss is immediately known.

 - For bound things, the state is updated based on the directly connected thing it is bound to, thus when the directly connected parent thing disconnects, the bound thing will immediately reflect the changes.

-For more information, see Things.
+For more information, see Bound things.

 I see the message "appId mis-match, possible device hi-jacking." what does it mean?